TRP Core

 Principle 7: Recognize silence as the win

-Principle 8: Keep them pinned to the question
+Principle 8: Hold the question in place

 Principle 9: Exit clean